elys-network/trade-shield-contract/README.md

 # TradeShield Contract

-TradeShield is a repository hosting a smart contract for implementing stop loss and take profit functionalities on the Elys Network blockchain.
+TradeShield is a repository hosting a smart contract for implementing stop loss and limit sell functionalities on the Elys Network blockchain.
 This repository provides a robust and customizable solution for integrating advanced risk management mechanisms into decentralized applications.

 ## Specifications

-The `docs` folder in this repository contains detailed specifications for implementing stop loss and take profit functionalities using the TradeShield smart contract.
+The `docs` folder in this repository contains detailed specifications for implementing stop loss and limit sell functionalities using the TradeShield smart contract.
 It includes comprehensive documentation and guidelines to assist developers in understanding and utilizing these features effectively.

 ## Smart Contract Framework